-In groups of 6-8, you will create a shareable PowerPoint presentation connecting the communities visited in the Community Comparison Sketch to the course materials.
+In groups of 6-8, you will create a shared Whiteboard presentation via the Whiteboard tool in bCourses connecting the communities visited in the Community Comparison Sketch to the course materials.
 You will work on the project in your randomly assigned groups, found on bCourses as your Group Project group.
-Then share the PowerPoint presentation with the entire class by posting a link in the designated discussion forum.
-Half of the groups will post their PowerPoint presentation the week before the Midterm and the other half will post their PowerPoint presentation the week before the Final Exam.
+Then share your Whiteboard presentation with the entire class by publishing it to the Asset Library.
+Instructions for how to complete these requirements are in bCourses.
+You will need to publish your Whiteboard by the beginning of Week 6.

-The PowerPoint presentation should include:
+The Whiteboard presentation should include:

-- An introduction of each group members' community with the community visited in the Community Comparison Sketch - A wiki entry on historypin for relevant communities - An explanation of how the Community Comparison Sketches connect to themes in the class using excerpts from readings in Weeks 1-4 (pre-Midterm groups) or Weeks 5-8 (pre-Final groups) - Current events if relevant - Discussion questions and summary
+- An introduction to the community each student visited as part of the Community Comparison Sketch - A wiki entry on historypin for relevant communities - Connections to major themes of the class using excerpts from the course readings - Connections to relevant current events - Discussion questions and summary